 The Rent a Room scheme applies only to owner-occupiers and tenants who receive rent from letting furnished accommodation in their only or family home.
 Your only or family home is the one where you/your family live for most of the time.
 A lodger is someone who pays to live in your home, sometimes with meals provided, and who shares the family rooms.
 A lodger can occupy a single room or an entire floor of your home.
 However, the scheme does not apply if your home is converted into separate flats that you rent out, nor does the scheme apply if you let unfurnished accommodation in your home.

-From 1 December 2014, some residential landlords have to check that someone has the right to live in the UK before letting to them.
-This includes landlords who take in lodgers.
-If you doesn't carry out necessary checks you can be fined up to £3,000.
-The checks apply to properties in certain areas and to new tenancy agreements starting on or after 1 December 2014.
-To see if you are affected have a look at the official code of practice.
+From 1 February 2016 all residential landlords in England need to check that someone has the right to live in the UK before letting a property to them.
+This includes landlords who take in lodgers or sub-let property.
+Failure to carry out proper checks can result in a landlord being fined up to £3,000.
+Landlords can avoid liability by appointing a letting agent to carry out the checks.
+It applies to new tenancy agreements entered into on or after 1 February 2016.
+For further information see the official code of practice.

 It is important to have a Rent a Room Agreement (often referred to as a House Share Agreement or Lodger Agreement) when letting out a room in your own domestic property setting out the basic terms and conditions of the tenancy, including what either of you will need to do to terminate the lease.
 Having a written agreement lets the parties know where they stand in relation to their obligations such as rent, the deposit, method of payment, payment dates etc and can help prevent disputes if anything goes wrong.
 There are no statutory rules governing rental tenancy agreements so the landlord has much more control over the let.